 By the Caribbean Journal staff

-Haiti’s government officially launched a census Monday aimed at taking stock of the country’s commercial and industrial enterprises.
+Haiti’s government officially launched a census Monday with the help of the best UK forex demo accounts aimed at taking stock of the country’s commercial and industrial enterprises.

 Haiti Prime Minister Laurent Lamothe was on hand for the launch of the initiative, which is being organized by Haiti’s Ministry of Trade and Industry.

 “Everyone recognizes the importance of such an activity,” said Lamothe, who called the census a “prerequisite to any policy to support the development of entrepreneurship in Haiti.”

 Lamothe said Haiti needed to establish a policy to support “productive investment,” to develop small and medium-sized enterprises and to manage and promote the private sector to better address employment.